 There is a great deal of confusion surrounding uric acid numbers.
-We know that uric acid crystals normally form at 6.8mg/dL (0.4 mmol/L).
-Therefore, gout experts consider any value above this is to be high, though in practice, this is usually rounded to 7mg/dL (the SI unit is already rounded at 0.4 mmol/L).
+We know that uric acid crystals normally form at 6.8 mg/dL (0.4 mmol/L).
+Therefore, gout experts consider any value above this is to be high, though in practice, this is usually rounded to 7 mg/dL (the SI unit is already rounded to 0.4 mmol/L).

-The first element of confusion arises from lab reports assigning the “normal” range to results as high as 8mg/dL.
+The first element of confusion arises from lab reports assigning the “normal” range to results as high as 8 mg/dL.
 These are a result of sample averages that include gouty patients.
-You should never be satisfied with a descriptive result – insist on knowing your exact uric acid number.
+So see Normal Uric Acid Levels for clarification.
+Remember, you should never be satisfied with a descriptive result – insist on knowing your exact uric acid number.

 Uric Acid Calculator